It takes 21 days to start a new habit:

-You can’t do this alone And if you can, you’re quite the exception to the rule.
-This addiction thrives in secrecy.
+You can’t do this alone, and if you can, you’re quite the exception to the rule.
+This sin thrives in secrecy.
 We have found, and the books we read show clearly that most will not make it alone.
 You need to develop humility and be open to asking for help when struggling – so you can have the support of others!

 Feed yourself with truth – these real recovery stories are a good point to start at.

 Find the support of many recovering men within the FIC group.

 We are not counselors!